This page has information and resources for helping the leaders of individual Firewise Communities (FWCs) administer their local FWC.

 Communication with your FWC Residents

-Newsletter - this generic newsletter, created by Marty Main, can be used by any Firewise Community to help educate your residents.
+Newsletters take a lot of work.
+This one, created by Marty Main, can be used by any Firewise Community to help educate your residents.
+The information is timeless, just tell them to ignore the 2019 date.

 How Do Other FWCs Communicate With Their Residents? - a PDF summary of 36 Firewise communitiesthat responded to a survey asking about the methods, frequency and effectiveness of communicating firewise messages to their member households, as of November 2019.
 Gives you a good idea of what others are doing (email, newsletters, etc.) and the challenges they are facing.